 The following resources and websites can give you a good grounding in local information and services available.

-Department of Defence offices are scattered throughout Canberra including Russell, Campbell Park, Brindabella Park and Deakin.
+There are several Department of Defence offices across the Canberra region including Russell, Campbell Park, Anzac Park West Brindabella Park, Fyshwick, Queanbeyan and Deakin.